We are a Washington, D.C.-based public affairs firm specializing in the communications needs of companies, trade associations and non-profits.

 catherine baker-wingfield, principal

-Before joining Justice, Kate completed a clerkship with the United States Court of Appeals for the Armed Forces and worked as an associate with Theodore Goddard, a corporate law firm based in London.
+Before joining Justice, Catherine completed a clerkship with the United States Court of Appeals for the Armed Forces and worked as an associate with Theodore Goddard, a corporate law firm based in London.

-Kate is active in the arts, having recently co-authored a story narrative for a soon-to-be-produced Hollywood movie.
-She has been an opera and theater critic for 15 years and currently serves on the panel of the Washington D.C.'s Shakespeare Theatre Company's Emery Battis Award for Acting Excellence.
+Catherine is active in the arts, having recently co-authored a story narrative for a Hollywood movie.
+She has been an opera and theater critic for 15 years and served by invitation on the panel of the Washington D.C.'s Shakespeare Theatre Company's Emery Battis Award for Acting Excellence 2015-18.

-In support of the community, Kate has been sharing her communication skills as a licensed mediator with the Supreme Court of Virginia for the past seven years.
+In support of the community, Catherine has been sharing her communication skills as a licensed mediator with the Supreme Court of Virginia for the past seven years.
 Twice monthly, she mediates small business claims in Arlington County General District Court, assisting litigating parties in identifying issues for resolution and facilitating solutions.
-She is a certified trainer and mentor with the Northern Virginia Mediation Service, serving as part of Virginia's certification program.
+She is a court-certified trainer and mentor with the Northern Virginia Mediation Service, and co-teaches a Practicum course within Virginia's certification program.

 She holds a bachelor’s degree in Art History from New York University, a J.D. from the College of Law in the United Kingdom and an LL.M. in international law from the Georgetown University Law Center, where she graduated with distinction.